eduardomm2023/eduardomm2023/README.md

 <br><br>
 - empathy (knowing how to put yourself in the other's place), something that is being lost by leaps and bounds.

-I am currently finishing a Master's degree in Python programming and development, Data Analysis and Visualization, Machine Learning and Artificial Intelligence.
+I am currently finishing my second Master's degree in Python programming and development, Data Analysis and Visualization, Machine Learning and Artificial Intelligence.

 Anyway, I don't want to steal anyone's time and I thank everyone who reads my profile.